Top-5 ways to tackle personal loan debt

 1. Switch to a cheaper deal

-There are two options when looking to transfer your loan to another lender in order to reduce your payments: look for a cheaper deal at a lower rate or, alternatively, opt for a shorter loan term, which reduces the total amount payable on interest.
-Each option can save you money, with a better interest rate serving to reduce your monthly payment, while reducing the loan term but paying the same rate will make your monthly payments higher, but will save you money on interest over the lifetime of the loan.
-The holy grail is to find a deal that offers a lower rate and a shorter term, although this is sometimes easier said than done.
+There are two options for transferring your loan to another lender in order to reduce your payments: look for a cheaper deal at a lower rate or opt for a shorter loan term.
+Cutting down the loan term will reduce the total amount of interest you pay, but increase the monthly payments.
+Both options can save you money, with a better interest rate serving to reduce your monthly payment, while reducing the loan term but paying the same rate will make your monthly payments higher, but will save you money on interest over the lifetime of the loan.
+The holy grail is to find a deal that offers a lower rate and a shorter term, although this is easier said than done.

 A good starting point is to check your credit score with the credit reference agencies Experian, Equifax and TransUnion.
-You can check them for free with ClearScore (Equifax), MSM Credit Monitor* (TransUnion) or MSE Credit Club (Experian).
-Many of the credit-score checker sites, including also Credit Karma and TotallyMoney, match you with loan and other credit products from its panel of partners based on your credit rating, so it can give you a good indication of the rates you are likely to be able to get and your likelihood of being approved for a loan with various different lenders.
+You can check them for free with ClearScore (Equifax), MSM Credit Monitor (TransUnion) or MSE Credit Club (Experian).
+Many of the credit-score checker sites, including also Credit Karma and TotallyMoney, match you with loan and other credit products from its panel of partners based on your credit rating, so it can give you a good indication of the rates you are likely to be able to get and your chances of being approved.

 Before you look to switch to another deal, you will first need to get a settlement figure from your current lender, which outlines how much you will need to pay in order to pay off the loan and close the account.
-At this point, you will also need to check if there is a financial penalty for, in effect, paying the loan off early by transferring the debt to another lender.
-It is common practice for lenders to charge 1 or 2 months' payments as an early redemption penalty.
-By taking into account all of the fees, as well as the total amount outstanding on the loan, you can work out if it is worthwhile transferring the debt and if it will, in fact, save you money.
+At this point, you will also need to check if there is a financial penalty for paying the loan off early by transferring the debt to another lender.
+By taking into account all of the fees, as well as the total amount outstanding on the loan, you can work out if it is worthwhile transferring the debt and if it will save you money.

 2. Transfer the debt to a credit card

-If you're hoping to make the most of the interest-free period on a credit card to pay off personal loan debt, you might consider taking out a money-transfer card.
+If you're hoping to make the most of the interest-free period on a credit card to pay off personal loan debt, you might consider taking out a money-transfer credit card.
 This enables you to transfer money from the card to your bank account, which you can then use to repay your outstanding loan debt.
-You then don't have to pay interest on the debt during the introductory period, which could be up to 18 months.
+The balance on the card will not grow with interest during the introductory period, which can last over a year.

 3. Consider a secured loan

-If you are juggling the payments on several loans or other credit agreements, you may be considering taking out a secured loan in order to consolidate all of your debts.
+If you are juggling the payments on several loans or other credit agreements, you could consider taking out a secured loan in order to consolidate all of your debts.
 The appeal of doing this is that it can substantially reduce your monthly payment and simplify your finances, as you no longer have to keep track of debt across a number of different lenders.
-However, a secured loan, as the name would suggest, uses a valuable item - usually your home - as collateral against the debt.
-This means that, if you don't keep up with repayments, your property may be repossessed.
+However, a secured loan, as the name would suggest, uses a valuable item – usually your home – as collateral against the debt.
+This means that if you don't keep up with repayments, your property may be repossessed.

 Another issue with secured loans is that they tend to be paid over a much longer period of time, often in line with your mortgage term, which means that while your monthly repayment is lower, you will end up paying a great deal more in interest.
 This can easily run into thousands of pounds over the lifetime of the loan.